Docker Test Harness#

 --tool 'tool-name:tool-version'flags.Supported tools are

---toolflags are passed, defaults are used for both tools.On Arch, tools are installed with
+--toolflags are passed, defaults are used forfdandripgrep.The Dockerfiles pass

 Neovim Installation#